Visiting Clinical Professor

 Professor Moses brings substantial and sophisticated litigation experience to her academic career.
 From 2002 to 2011 she was a principal of the New York law firm Morvillo, Abramowitz, Grand, Iason & Anello (where she remains counsel), handling complex business disputes in state and federal courts nationwide, in arbitration, and in administrative proceedings.
 Before that, she was a partner at Orrick, Herrington & Sutcliffe, both in San Francisco and in New York.
 Professor Moses has extensive experience in securities fraud and shareholder rights litigation, securities regulatory proceedings, class and derivative actions, partnership and contract disputes, and copyright, trademark and trade secrets litigation.
 Her recent pro bono work includes a series of Second Circuit amicus briefs, in conjunction with the Brennan Center for Justice, in national security/civil liberties cases growing out of the “war on terror.”
 See Clapper v.
 Amnesty Int’l USA, 133 S. Ct.
 1138 (2013) (challenging use of standing doctrine to bar merits review of Foreign Intelligence Surveillance Act amendments); Mohamed v.
 Jeppeson Dataplan, Inc., 614 F.3d 1070 (9th Cir.
 2010) (en banc) (challenging use of “state secrets” doctrine to dismiss extraordinary rendition claims).
 Professor Moses also serves on the American Arbitration Association’s national panel of neutrals.

-Professor Moses is the President of the New York County Lawyers' Association, where she was previously Chair of the Federal Courts Committee.
-She is also a delegate to the American Bar Association and the New York State Bar Association and an elected member of the American Law Institute.
+Professor Moses is the immediate past President of the New York County Lawyers' Association, where she was previously Chair of the Federal Courts Committee.
+She is also a delegate to the New York State Bar Association and an elected member of the American Law Institute.
 Professor Moses has been listed as a New York “Super Lawyer” every year since 2006.
 Professor Moses received an A.B. magna cum laude from Dartmouth College, and a J.D. cum laude from Harvard Law School.
 She clerked for Chief Justice Vincent L. McKusick of the Maine Supreme Judicial Court.

 In her spare time, Professor Moses enjoys hiking, science fiction and the flying trapeze.